miciek/miciek.github.io/_posts/2016-04-10-reactive-ui-by-example.md

 tags: javascript tutorial reactive functional bacon react.js how-to streams
 ---

 Wanna learn how to write functional and reactive frontend applications?
 It's 2016 and things have changed a lot since GWT, jQuery and even Angular...
 That's why I came up with an idea of writing a simple web game using only the "current best practices".
-The code of this sample application can be found on my [github repo](https://github.com/miciek/web-snake-react-bacon).
+The code of this sample application can be found on my [GitHub repo](https://github.com/miciek/web-snake-react-bacon).
 But before I start implementing the game, I want to write about 3 "whys".

 ##Why JavaScript?
 Frontend technologies can be really overwhelming.
 All things change very quickly.
 If you don't want to be dependent on these changes, you need to use one thing that has survived: JavaScript.
 And it's not a bad thing nowadays.
 ES6, the newest version of JavaScript, is very cool.
 It's still not fully supported, and until it isn't we can use some transpilers to the current JavaScript version (ES5).
 In our case, we will write in ES6 and use Babel to transpile it to ES5 automatically.